 In the commercial relocation industry there are typically two kinds of office moving companies: Those that provide quality turnkey, all-in-one services with W-2 employees and provide all services with company-owned equipment and vehicles.

 Then there are those that provide a more uncertain service, the ones that rent everything, including people, and use third parties.
 In the third-party scenario, a facilitator often coordinates the project from a distance.
-Outside of the client’s view, he or she will develop a project scope for the client and then use that information to competitively bid independent contractors.
+Outside of the client’s view, he or she will develop a project scope for the client and then use that information to competitively bid independent contractors who will actually physically perform your move.
+You won’t know that.
 Unfortunately, the company that ultimately provides the service is not a known entity and is not part of a well-defined and transparent working team.

 The result?
 Less than optimal service.
 You end up with less than what you were expecting in terms of the workforce that shows up, the equipment and vehicles that are used, and a process that is just not what you were sold or what you expected.
 Regrettably, you typically find this out in the midst of your move, abandoned by the person you trusted when they sold you something very different than what is happening around you.
 You will experience a higher chance of inefficiencies and communication breakdowns during the process.
 And once the move starts, you become an observer, helpless and hopeless.
 It’s a setup for disappointment, with all eyes on you much differently than you had planned.